OCA/field-service/fieldservice_stock/README.rst

 To configure this module, you need to:

-* Go to Field Service > Configuration > Settings
+* Set Inventory Locations for FSM Locations and FSM Vehicles
+* Verify procurement routes

 Usage
 =====

 To use this module, you need to:

-* Set Inventory Locations for FSM Locations and FSM Vehicles
+* Create a new field service order
+* Under the Materials tab, add products with quantity
+* Confirm an order to create stock moves
+* Validate stock moves in the Inventory app
+* Quantities Delivered on FSM Order Line will be updated based on move

 Known issues / Roadmap
 ======================